 This incredible region has about 80 peaks over 2,500 m.

-With the modern ski resort Bansko as our starting point, we leave on a two-day tour in the Pirin Mountains.
+With the modern ski resort Bansko as our starting point, we have two days ski touring in the Pirin Mountains.
 The goal is to summit Bulgaria’s second highest mountain, Vihren (2,914 m).
 This incredible region has about 80 peaks over 2,500 m.
 We will spend time in the Pirin National Park, a UNESCO world heritage site.
-If we’re lucky, we might get a glimpse of this rare gem.

 Click for bigger images

 - Local mountain guide

 - Accommodation, 7 night, hotel (double room)

 - Halfboar dexcept dinner on day 7 (no drinks)